-To maintain eligibility for the National High Performance Program athletes must adhere to the eligibility requirements outlined in the Program Overview and Tennis Canada/Athlete Agreement.
+To maintain eligibility for the National High Performance Program athletes must adhere to the eligibility requirements outlined in the Program Overview and Tennis Canada/Athlete Agreement, and sign/abide by the Tennis Canada Code of Conduct.

 NOTE: If an athlete is unable to fulfill the required components of the National High Performance Program then this will be considered a Group Two Infraction as per the Discipline Guidelines.